 Click on the year to view its timeline.

 2016 - MIS Department head - Dr. Paulo Goes - becomes Eller College's ninth dean.
 Read about his appointment here.
-MIS Professor, Dr. Sue Brown becomes the interim department head.
+MIS Professor, Dr. Sue Brown becomes the permanent department head.

 2000 - The Mark and Susan Hoffman E-Commerce Lab opens with a $1 million gift from alumnus Mark Hoffman of CommerceOne.
 Dr. Hsinchun Chen is the Director of the lab.
 The lab established one of the best enterprise computing environments in business schools.